Furniture Flip | Italian Caned Chairs

 dark, dingy, damaged

 First, let me show you how these chairs first appeared to me at an auction.
-Dark, dingy, damaged.
+Dark, dingy, and damaged.

 You know, your typical find at an auction.
 We LOVE finding pieces like this to do a furniture flip on!!